Owlblocks/startup/README.md

 Notes:
 Simon HTML:
 - A lot of what I learned concerned the basics of how svg images work.
 By the time I typed out the code, I understood, basically, what the vectors meant
+Simon CSS:
+- With the Bootstrap framework, so much of what I had to change was in the HTML.
+A lot more than I'd anticipated.